p3rl/elixir-cqrs-es/README.md

-# elixir_cqrs_es
-Exploring CQRS and Event Sourcing using the elixir programming language
+# CQRS and Event Sourcing using Elixir